kevachat/webapp/README.md

 KevaChat following open wallet model, where community boost shared ballance for talks.

 * In another way, node administrators able to provide unique payment addresses to each message sent and charge commission for instance monetization.
-Currently, this model not implemented because of about zero conversation cost in KevaCoin network.

 Administrators have flexible settings of access levels explained in the `.env` file: read-only rooms, connection and post limits, etc.